liferay-search/liferay-docs/en/user/articles/100-web-experience-management/07-restoring-deleted-assets-with-recycle-bin/03-using-recycle-bin.markdown

     (![Actions](../../../images/icon-actions.png)) and click
     *Move to the Recycle Bin*.

-	Note that the *Delete* button is not listed. @product@ avoids the risk of accidental deletion of your files by funneling the content through the Recycle Bin.
+	Note that the *Delete* button is not listed. @sharepoint@ avoids the risk of accidental deletion of your files by funneling the content through the Recycle Bin.